slaharip/Generative-AI-for-beginners-dotnet/05-AppCreatedWithGenAI/ConsoleGpuViewer/README.md

 GPT-5 Devs - GPU Viewer

+***Note:** This is based on the chat we had during the .NET & AI Community StandUp show with the author here (https://www.youtube.com/watch?v=ptdNWGj8CN8)
+The original GPU viewer is this one: https://github.com/tjwald/nvsharptop The full list of resources are here: https://learn.microsoft.com/en-us/collections/yjwzhet31ez28w*

 This small console app queries local NVIDIA GPUs via `nvidia-smi` and renders a live terminal UI using `Spectre.Console`.

 Quick start